FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: Related Work

 \subsection{Dialogue Hallucination Detection}

 Hallucination in LLMs has attracted increasing attention in open-domain dialogue systems.
-While current hallucination detection approaches often rely on human evaluation \cite{ni2023multi, yu2022xdai}, this method is time-consuming and labor-intensive, highlighting the need for effective automatic evaluation methods.
-Recent advances in automatic dialogue hallucination detection have shown promising progress. \citet{honovich-etal-2021-q2} introduced a metric that leverages question generation and answering with natural language inference to evaluate factual consistency without reference responses. \citet{li2023halueval} developed a comprehensive benchmark of 35,000 samples that not only enabled detection but also demonstrated that external knowledge and intermediate reasoning steps can significantly improve performance.
-Building on factuality detection, \citet{mishra2024fine} proposed a more nuanced approach by categorizing hallucinations as Entity, Relation, Sentence, Invented, Subjective, and Unverifiable types.
-Most recently, \citet{chen2024diahalu} addressed a critical gap with DiaHalu, the first dedicated dialogue-level hallucination benchmark that extends beyond factuality to include faithfulness hallucinations (incoherence, irrelevance, and overreliance) across multiple dialogue domains.
+While current hallucination detection approaches often rely on human evaluation \cite{ni2023multi, yu2022xdai}, this method is time-consuming and labour-intensive, highlighting the need for effective automatic evaluation methods. \citet{chen2024diahalu} and \citet{gupta2021dialfact} addressed a critical gap with a dialogue-level fact-verification and hallucination detection benchmark that extends beyond factuality.

-Their work revealed the concern that inaccuracies accumulate during multi-turn dialogues rather than being self-corrected.
-Despite these advances, current methods still struggle with the complex nature of dialogue responses, where a single response may consist of a long sentence containing both verifiable and non-verifiable parts.
-To address this, we split such responses into multiple short, atomic facts, allowing each to be evaluated separately.
+Despite these advances, current methods still struggle with dialogue responses that mix correct and incorrect information.